d33pmind/rwd-makeovers/04 Responsive Video/RWDMKVR-Chapter-04-Responsive Video.md

     height: auto;
 }
 ```

 While images can take any size take any combination of width and height—small, big, tall, wide—,videos are built on standard proportional relationships.
 These proportions between its width and its height are called
 *aspect ratios.*

+While images can take any size take any combination of width and height—small, big, tall, wide—,videos are built on standard proportional relationships.
+These proportions between its width and its height are called
+*aspect ratios.*